 A very important tip in terms of pincho ‘etiquette’: they are given complimentary so it is not polite to ask for them!

-The Alameda Park (official name: Carballeira de Santa Susana) is Santiago’s green heart and a must-visit: the view point over the University Campus; the colourful statue of As Marias, as well as the statue of writer Valle-Inclán chilling on a bench are some of the Alameda’s best loved spots.
-However there are many other great green spaces, not as well known as the much-loved Alameda.
+The Alameda Park (official name: Carballeira de Santa Susana) is Santiago’s green heart and a must-visit: the viewpoint over the University Campus; the colourful statue of As Marias, as well as the statue of writer Valle-Inclán chilling on a bench, are some of Alameda’s best-loved spots.
+However, there are many other great green spaces, not as well known as the much-loved Alameda.

 Bonaval Park is both the favourite of Santiago native Tania from our Reservations team and Marketing Manager Maria.
 It is a fantastic spot to chill with a book, enjoying the views of the city and cathedral below.
 It’s a true green haven for hot summer days.
-Bonaval is also very close to the Museum of the Galician People and Santiago’s Contemporary Art museum, a treat to ethnography and arts buffs.
+Bonaval is also very close to the Museum of the Galician People and Santiago’s Contemporary Art Museum, a treat for ethnography and art buffs.

 The Vista Alegre Park, by the Sarela River, between the Old Town and the North University Campus is another wonderful green space in the city, recommended by Andrea.